Skip to main content

 CONTINUE Go Back

-The notion of “correct” portfolio construction has been challenged and diversification has become unpopular.
-This is because certain assets have outperformed their counterparts: stocks over bonds, growth over value and U.S. over “international.”
-As a result, many investors may find themselves “offsides,” over-allocated to past winners and underweight laggards.
+Over the course of many years, “correct” portfolio construction (think a diversified portfolio, with exposure across stocks and bonds, both domestically and abroad) has slowly become unpopular.
+This is because certain assets have consistently outperformed their counterparts: stocks over bonds, growth over value and U.S. over international.
+As a result, at the beginning of 2025, many investors may have found themselves “offsides,” as bonds rallied and ex-U.S. equity markets surged.
+They won’t want to be “offsides” again.

-When thinking about portfolio construction in 2025, investors must determine what problems they are solving for: are they looking for income, capital preservation or growth?
-Are they tolerant of volatility or risk-averse?
-And is liquidity important?
-The answers to those questions will inform asset allocation, and both traditional and alternative assets can play a role.
+When thinking about how to get back “onsides” with portfolio construction in 2026, investors must ask themselves a series of outcome-oriented questions: Are they looking for income, capital preservation or growth?
+Along the way, are they tolerant of volatility or risk-averse?
+And is liquidity a concern?
+The answers to those questions inform allocation decisions, and both traditional and alternative assets play a role.

-Underneath this volatility, the opportunity set is shifting.
-Fixed income is arguably more attractive than in recent decades, though while allocations to intermediate bonds have increased, many investors remain underweight duration relative to the Bloomberg U.S. Aggregate.
-That said, those changing rate expectations suggest duration should not be overextended, and ultimately investor sentiment should inform the appropriate exposure: those concerned about the economy should extend more – current rates make bonds an effective ballast against recession – and those interested in income extend less.
-The credit conversation follows a similar path: while a benign macro backdrop supports an overweight to credit, especially for total return seekers, recession fears would encourage a tightening-up on credit quality.
+Beneath this volatility, the opportunity set has shifted.
+Fixed income is arguably more attractive than in recent decades.
+However, while allocations to intermediate bonds have increased to 12-month highs, 80% of investors remain underweight duration relative to the Bloomberg U.S. Aggregate.
+That shouldn’t be a problem, though, as a steepening yield curve suggests most of any upcoming decline in interest rates will occur at the shorter end.
+That said, investor sentiment will ultimately inform the appropriate exposure: concerns around growth would suggest an extension in duration, for example, as the current rate environment makes bonds an effective ballast against recession.
+The credit conversation follows a similar path: while a benign macro backdrop supports a greater allocation to credit, recession fears would encourage an emphasis on active management.

-For alternatives, the outcome-oriented approach toward portfolio construction is particularly relevant, with each major component – commodities, hedge funds, real assets and private capital – solving for one or more “problems.”
-This will be particularly true looking forward, with stretched valuations challenging future returns, income opportunities fading as rates fall and stock/ bond correlations remaining positive in the absence of a recession, and will complement cyclical, structural tailwinds for the asset class like a normalizing rate environment.
-These assets will also become increasingly approachable, as technology “democratizes” access through lower minimum investments and greater liquidity.
-For this reason, the traditional stock/bond framework of “60/40” may be reformed into one that also includes alternative assets: a “50/30/20” portfolio, for example, with the 20% allocation to alternatives financed to varying degrees by both stocks and bonds.
+For alternatives, the outcome-oriented approach toward portfolio construction is particularly relevant.
+Each major sub-asset class is set to play a specific role: stretched valuations in public equities will challenge future returns, income opportunities are fading as rates fall and stock/bond correlations should remain positive in the absence of a recession.
+These assets will also become increasingly accessible for average investors, as regulation shifts and technology “democratizes” access through lower minimums and greater liquidity.
+For this reason, the traditional stock/bond framework of “60/40” should be reformed into one that also includes alternative assets: a “60/40+”, for example, where, depending on the desired outcome, alternative assets are folded in to complement public market holdings, should result in stronger, less correlated returns with reduced volatility.

 • Asset Allocation